fungamer2-2/Life-Simulator1/README.md

 NOTE: The text between the `{}` in strings is used for string formatting, and is not to be translated.
 Their translations are handled separately.

+Translation strings may be need to be updated as new strings are being added.
 ## License

 Distributed under the MIT License.
 See [LICENSE](LICENSE) for more details.